Mount Everest © shrimpo1967

 The diverse terrain of Nepal offers tremendous opportunities for adventurous activities.
 Although mountain climbing and trekking are the most popular, there is also superb white water rafting on steep mountain rivers as well as elephant safaris or tiger tracking in the Royal Chitwan and Royal Bardia National Parks situated in the jungles of the Tarai belt.

 This gluttony of natural attractions combines with cultural curiosities, including a wealth of temples and shrines, wonderful handicrafts, and glorious religious festivals.
-The Nepali is friendly and interesting, still feeling delightfully unexplored.
+The Nepalese are friendly and interesting, still feeling delightfully unexplored.
 Kathmandu holds a certain mystique in the global imagination, serving as the gateway to Nepal for most visitors.

 Best time to visit Nepal